mahmoudparsian/data-warehousing/resources/01_DW_Concepts/01_MP_Data_Warehousing_Concepts.md

 ## What is a Data Warehousing

-	Data warehousing is a process of
-	collecting, storing, and managing
-	data from different sources to
-	support business decision-making.
+	1. Data warehousing is a process of collecting, storing, and managing data from different sources to support business decision-making.

-	It involves the integration of data
-	from various operational systems into
-	a central repository, known as a
+	2. It involves the integration of data from  various  operational  systems into a central repository, known as a data warehouse.
-	data warehouse.

 ## What is a Data Warehouse
-	A centralized repository that stores
-	integrated historical data from
+	1. A centralized repository that stores integrated historical data from various sources.
-	various sources.

-	It is optimized for reporting and analysis rather than transaction processing.
+	2. It is optimized for reporting and analysis rather than transaction processing.

+	3. For practical reasons and performance, operational database and data warehouse operate and use separate databases.

 -------